I have designed a cowl in a chevron pattern to go with these mitts.

 - To minimize the jog between the stripes, you can – when knitting the second round of a new colour – slip the first stitch of that round, place a marker and knit that round not until the old end, but until the newly placed marker.
 That way the end-of-round shift by one stitch.
 This technique will be used during part 2 of the pattern.

-- mk1p right-leaning: make one purl stitch by inserting the needle from the back in the bar between the two stitches and purl
+- mk1p right-leaning: make one purl stitch by inserting the left-hand needle from the back in the bar between the two stitches and purl through the front of the loop

 Part 1 - Thumb